UCSolarCarTeam/Helios-Hermes/README.md

 4) Adding libraries to path

 Both of these libraries must be added to your PATH environment variable, in order for the project to be able to see and use it.
-On linux this can also be done by adding them to /usr/lib or /usr/local/lib
+On linux this can also be done by adding them to `/usr/local/lib`

 5) Header files